German Adoption Lawyer

 German Family Lawyers

-The most common type of adoption is that of a minor child.
-Even here, there are different forms of adoption, each of which entails specific legal consequences.
+The most common form of adoption is that of a minor child.
+Even here, different forms of adoption arise with each bringing different legal consequences.

 Adoption of a Minor

-Incognito adoption would first be possible if there is a wish to adopt.
-In this case, the data of the birth parents remain under lock and key so that no contact between them and the adoptive parents is possible.
-However, the child can inspect the placement file, but this is only possible when the child reaches the age of 16.
-In addition, the child can be issued a certified printout of the birth entry under § 63 (1) Personal Status Act (PStG).
-This printout allows the child to learn more about their biological parents.
-Before age 16, the decision to inspect the record lies with the adoptive parents.
+If intended parents have a desire for adoption, there is initially the possibility of an anonymous adoption.
+In this case, the data of the biological parents remain confidential, so no contact between them and the adoptive parents is established or even possible.
+However, the adopted child has the option to view the adoption placement file once they reach the age of 16.
+Furthermore, according to Section 63 Para.
+1 of the Civil Status Act (PStG), the child can be issued a certified copy of their birth entry.
+Accordingly, the child has the opportunity to learn the identity of their biological parents.
+Before the age of 16, the decision regarding access to those files still lies with the adoptive parents.

-Adopting a minor child can also take the form of a semi-open or open adoption.
-In the case of a semi-open adoption, there is the possibility of contact between the birth parents and the adoptive parents.
-However, this is a contact in the form of a personal meeting arranged by the responsible adoption agency.
-Contact details are not exchanged.
-Such a meeting enables the relinquishing birth parents to get a first impression of the adopting adoptive parents.
-This form of adoption also allows for continued contact between the birth parents and the adoptive parents, for example, to exchange pictures, letters and the like.
-However, this is made possible anonymously via the placement agency.
+Additionally, the adoption of a minor child in Germany can take place in the form of a semi-open or open adoption.
+In a semi-open adoption, contact between the biological and adoptive parents is possible.
+However, this contact takes the form of a personal meeting arranged by the responsible adoption agency.
+Contact details of the biological and adoptive parents are not exchanged.
+Such a meeting allows the biological parents to get an initial impression of the adopting parents.
+This form of adoption also allows for ongoing contact between the biological and adoptive parents, enabling the exchange of pictures, letters, and similar items.
+However, this is facilitated anonymously through the agency.

-Open adoption, on the other hand, differs from the latter form in that there is available contact between the birth parents and the adoptive parents.
-In addition to a personal conversation, there is an exchange of data such as name and address.
-This type of adoption is prevalent when a child is already in foster care with a family, and the birth parents of this child give the child up for adoption.
-In this case, there is necessarily an open adoption.
+In contrast, open adoption differs from semi-open adoption in that there is open contact between the biological and adoptive parents.
+In addition to a personal meeting, contact information such as names and addresses is exchanged.
+This type of adoption is particularly common when a child is already in foster care with a family, and the biological parents consent to the adoption.
+In this case, an open adoption is necessarily established.

-In kinship adoption, a child is adopted within a kinship up to the third degree.
-For example, a child can be adopted by their grandparents, aunts, uncles or even adult siblings.
-A kinship adoption is usually only implemented when there is a death or another reason, which means that the child’s parents can no longer look after and care for their child.
+In kinship adoption, a child is adopted within a family (up to the third degree).
+For example, a child can be adopted by their grandparents, aunts, uncles, or even adult siblings.
+Kinship adoption is usually implemented when the parent(s) dies or when they are no longer able to care for their child for any other reasons.

 Stepchild Adoption